kevL/yata/ReadMe.txt

 2da Ops
-- Order row ids (auto-orders the IDs of the currently displayed 2da)
+- Order row ids  : Ctrl+d (auto-orders the IDs of the currently displayed 2da)
-- Test row order (investigates the row-order of the currently displayed 2da)
+- Test row order : Ctrl+t (investigates the row-order of the currently displayed 2da)

-- Recolor rows (tables show with alternating row-colors.
+- Recolor rows  : Ctrl+l (tables show with alternating row-colors.
 When rows are inserted/ deleted (or sorted) the colors go out of sync to aid understanding of what just happened.
 The "recolor rows" operation makes row-colors alternate as usual)
-- Autosize cols (recalculates the display-width of all cols)
+- Autosize cols : Ctrl+i (recalculates the display-width of all cols)

 - Freeze 1st col : F5 (causes the first col after the ID-col to remain stationary)